rails/rails/guides/source/association_basics.md

 #### Methods Added by `has_and_belongs_to_many`

-When you declare a `has_and_belongs_to_many` association, the declaring class automatically gains several methods related to the association:
+When you declare a `has_and_belongs_to_many` association, the declaring class gains numerous methods related to the association.
+Some of these include:

 * `collection`
 * [`collection<<(object, ...)`][`collection<<`]